• Skip to primary navigation

 Pan Fried Potatoes Recipe

-Bratkartofeln is a traditional german pan-fried potatoes recipe.
-Growing up we often had pan-fried potatoes but I never got tired of them.Β
+Bratkartoffeln is a traditional German pan-fried potatoes recipe.
+Growing up, we often had pan-fried potatoes, but I never got tired of them.Β

-My mom used cooked as well as raw potatoes.
-Pre-cooked she loved slicing the potatoes very thinly.
-When using raw, she would cut them like a wedge, so one end would fry more than the other resulting in an interesting texture that she loved.
+My mom used both cooked and raw potatoes.
+Pre-cooked, she loved slicing the potatoes very thinly.
+When using raw, she would cut them like a wedge, so one end would fry more than the other, resulting in an interesting texture that she loved.
 She would add onions, eggs, or bacon, or make just plain potatoes.
 In that case, we usually had some kind of milk soup (porridge) with it.Β

 I still make pan-fried potatoes quite often.
 Since they are so versatile and tasty, it’s one of our staple dishes.
-We too enjoy them mostly for lunch.
-However, feel free to make bratkartoffeln whenever it best fits your meal plan.
+We, too, enjoy them mostly for lunch.
+However, feel free to make bratkartoffeln whenever it fits your meal plan best.

 How to Steam Vegetables Without a Steamer